capytaine/capytaine/docs/features.rst

 * Python object oriented API.
 * A **cleaner code** with unit tests, more comments, no Fortran 77 and no global variables.
 * **2 to 8 times faster** than Nemoh 2.0 [#]_.
+* Double precision computations by default.
+(Single precision also possible.)
 * Various input mesh formats supported via meshmagick_.
 * Output in legacy Nemoh Tecplot format or NetCDF format.
 * Computation of the **free surface elevation** and the **Kochin function**.